 Affordable Columbus health insurance plans are available for enrollment.
 Compare free online quotes and choose quality single or family medical coverage either on or off the Marketplace.
 Franklin County offers attractive rates, large provider networks, and low-cost Customized Exchange coverage.
 Buckeye State Seniors can also easily shop for Medigap plans.
 Supplement, Advantage, and Part D prescription drug options are offered.

 Small group benefits can also be provided if you own a small business (SHOP Exchange).
-We help you find, compare, and enroll in personal individual plans provided by the top-rated companies, such as Anthem Blue Cross, Aetna, Medical Mutual, Molina, and CareSource.
-Humana, UnitedHealthcare, and Aetna, offer many Senior, Group, short-term, dental, and vision plans.
+We help you find, compare, and enroll in personal individual plans provided by the top-rated companies, such as Anthem Blue Cross, Medical Mutual, Ambetter, Molina, and CareSource.
+Humana, UnitedHealthcare, Cigna, Humana, and Aetna, offer many Senior, Group, short-term, dental, and vision plans.

 The rates you view are guaranteed to be the lowest available prices (It's illegal to quote higher rates) from the most respected licensed carriers.
 There never is any cost or fee when you review or apply for coverage.
 Whether your existing policy is being terminated, or you are applying for coverage for the first time, our experience (37 years) will save you money.

 But just as importantly, we believe you should be able to maximize your benefits, so we take the time to insure your policy is the perfect fit.
 We also keep you updated on any significant changes to premiums, policies or federal legislation.
 It's not unusual for plans to become discontinued, forcing you to enroll in new coverage.
 For example, as President Trump's healthcare initiatives become available, we publish reviews, plan descriptions, and of course, rates.